awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 Amazon ECR stores images in Amazon S3 buckets that Amazon ECR manages\.
 By default, Amazon ECR uses server\-side encryption with Amazon S3\-managed encryption keys which encrypts your data at rest using an AES\-256 encryption algorithm\.
 This does not require any action on your part and is offered at no additional charge\.
 For more information, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

 For more control over the encryption for your Amazon ECR repositories, you can use server\-side encryption with customer master keys \(CMKs\) stored in AWS Key Management Service \(AWS KMS\)\.
-When you use AWS KMS to encrypt your data, you can either use the default AWS\-managed CMK, which is managed by Amazon ECR, or specify your own CMK \(referred to as a customer\-managed CMK\)\.
-For more information, see [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS Key Management Service \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+When you use AWS KMS to encrypt your data, you can either use the default AWS\-managed CMK, which is managed by Amazon ECR, or specify your own CMK \(referred to as a customer managed CMK\)\.
+For more information, see [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

 Each Amazon ECR repository has an encryption configuration, which is set when the repository is created\.
 You can use different encryption configurations on each repository\.
 For more information, see [Creating a repository](repository-create.md)\.